flipt-io/reverst/README.md

 - Load-balanced: Run multiple instances of your services behind the same tunnel
 - Performant: Built on top of QUIC and HTTP/3

+## Use-case

+Reverst is for exposing services on the public internet from within restrictive networks (e.g. behind NAT gateways).
+The tunnel binary is intended to be deployed on the public internet.
+Client servers then dial out to the tunnels and register themselves on target tunnel groups.
+A tunnel group is a load-balanced set of client-servers, which is exposed through the reverst tunnel HTTP interface.

 ![Tunnel Lifecycle](./diagram.png)

 ## Usage